 These concerts were begun to raise funds for the restoration of our historic Hill organ and we are pleased to be able to say that at this stage, we are quietly confident we will reach our target of the £150,000 needed to complete the work.

-Fund-raising for the project continues of course, until we reach our target.
-Thereafter, they will continue as a feature of the musical life of St. Bride’s, and to help support the work of the church financially.
+Fund-raising for the project continues, of course, until we reach our target.
+Thereafter the concerts will continue as a feature of the musical life of St. Bride’s, and to help maintain the organ and support the work of the church financially.

 Following our last organ recital (June 24th) given by Dr. George McPhee, Patron of the Restoration Appeal, the organ was taken to Harrison & Harrison in Durham.
-The loft is now empty, and currently pointing work on the stonework and stone cleaning inside the chamber is in progress.
+The loft is now empty, and currently pointing work on the stonework and stone cleaning inside the chamber has been completed.

 October 1st – Scottish Clarinet Quartet with Scott Lygate (contrabass clarinet) and Beth Taylor (mezzo-soprano).
 Harmony Clarinet 2.
 In this second of an occasional series of concerts featuring unusual members of the clarinet family, the Scottish Clarinet Quartet is joined by Scott Lygate on the Contrabass clarinet (a seriously impressive instrument at nearly nine feet long) to perform music by Glasgow-based composer Graham Hair.
 Guest mezzo-soprano Beth Taylor is accompanied by a trio of clarinets (ranging in size from sopranino to bass) to sing rarely-performed songs by Stravinsky and Dallapiccola, and the programme is rounded out with the group’s transcriptions of JS Bach’s Nun Komm der Heiden Heiland and sections from William Byrd’s Mass for Five Voices.
 A great opportunity to enjoy some remarkable chamber music in the beautiful acoustic of St Bride’s Episcopal Church.